The Passive Aggressive Conflict Cycle

 Jessie: No. I said I would do it.
 (Gets up slowly).

 Jessie wheels the lunch cart toward the classroom door, banging it against several desks along the way.
 He runs the cart over a classmate's foot.
 Just before reaching the door, he knocks the cart into the teacher's desk, knocking over a vase of fresh flowers.
 The glass vase shatters all over the floor.
 She momentarily loses control!
 The teacher from the classroom next door hurries over when she hears all of the noise.

-Jessie: (Looks briefly at the teacher from the classroom next door then says,) No, ma'am.
+Jessie: (Looks briefly at the teacher from the classroom next door) No, ma'am.
 It was just an accident.
 I didn't know you'd be so upset about a kid making a mistake.
 I'm sorry.

-Teacher: (Caught off guard with Jessie's response.
-Embarrassed at her outburst.)
-I'm sorry too, Jessie.
+Teacher: (Caught off guard with Jessie's response and embarrassed by her outburst) I'm sorry too, Jessie.
 I shouldn't have said that.
 Everyone makes mistakes.
 Let's all help Jessie clean this up.

 The following is a breakdown of the five stages of the PACC, with reference to how it played out between Jessie and his classroom teacher.

-Stage 1: The Self-Concept & Irrational Beliefs of the Passive Aggressive Person
+Stage 1: The Self-Concept and Irrational Beliefs of the Passive-Aggressive Person

 Jessie is proud of his ability to control anger and to remain rational and calm during conflict situations.
 He feels smart and clever about his ability to devise various ways to get back at others indirectly and without their knowledge.
 This awareness gives the person an emotional high and a feeling of power and pleasure at manipulating others so easily.

 When a passive-aggressive person is asked or told to do a speciﬁc task, the request often activates irrational beliefs, based on early life experiences: